MRCCA Rulemaking Project - FAQs

 Will these rules affect local zoning?

 Yes.
-The rules will provide minimum guidelines and standards for local governments to use in their comprehensive plans, land use plans and regulations.
+The rules will provide minimum guidelines and standards for local governments to use in their comprehensive plans and regulations.
 The local controls must meet or exceed the standards established in the rules.
 Local governments are responsible for enforcing local zoning controls and regulations.

 When will my city have to adopt new regulations?

 The new rules will not take effect immediately.
-The DNR will notify communities that they must update their plans and ordinances to comply with the new rules, and the communities will be given adequate time to do so.
-Once completed, the updated plans and ordinances must be reviewed by the Metropolitan Council, reviewed and approved by the DNR, and then adopted by the community before they take effect (as is currently the case).
+Once adopted by the state (anticipated in spring 2015), the DNR will notify communities that they must update their plans and ordinances to comply with the new rules, and the communities will be given adequate time to do so.
+Once completed, the updated plans and ordinances must be reviewed by the Metropolitan Council and approved by the DNR, and then adopted by the community before they take effect (as is currently the case).

 Will the new standards affect my property rights?